 She revisited Shisanling in 2016 and by including photos from that year the reader gets a time lapse impression of how much parts of this area have developed in such a relatively short span of time.

-These web pages were created many years before the publication of this book and thus the book did not contribute to the contents.
-Nevertheless, I can still well recommended this publication for those who want to indulge themselves into a wealth of informative, inspiring and interesting details of each of the Ming tombs.
+These web pages were originally created many years before the publication of this book, but in later web revisions some of her information has been included with due source reference.
+In any case, I recommended this publication for those who wish to indulge themselves into a wealth of informative, inspiring and interesting details of each of the Ming tombs.

 If you are primarily interested in excellent imaging of the various Ming tombs north of Beijing, then another two books come to mind.